github-education-resources/graduation/_data/NotoriousENG/NotoriousENG.md

+---
-name: Michael O'Connell
+name: Michael O'Connell # No longer than 18 characters
-institution: University of Florida
+institution: University of Florida # no longer than 58 characters
-profile_pic: notorious.jpg
+profile_pic: notorious.jpg # Relative path to the image you uploaded
-quote: To infinity, and beyond!
+quote: "To infinity, and beyond!" # No longer than 100 characters
 github_user: NotoriousENG
+---